Campion Hall, Oxford

-Campion Hall is one of the five permanent private halls of the University of Oxford in England.
+Campion Hall is one of the four permanent private halls of the University of Oxford in England.
 A Catholic hall, it is run by the Society of Jesus and named after Edmund Campion, a martyr and fellow of St John's College, Oxford.
 The hall is located on Brewer Street, between Christ Church and Pembroke College.
 The buildings, along with many of the fixtures and fittings, were designed by Sir Edwin Lutyens, his only buildings in Oxford.
 The hall also houses an extensive collection of religious art spanning 600 years; the pieces were collected primarily by Fr Martin D'Arcy in the 1930s.

 History

 Origins

-The origins of Campion Hall began on 9 September 1896 when Fr Richard Clarke, who was a former member of St. John's College, Oxford, opened a private hall called Clarke's Hall.
+The origins of Campion Hall began on 9 September 1896 when Fr Richard Clarke, who was a former member of St John's College, Oxford, opened a private hall called Clarke's Hall.
 He was sent by his superiors from the Church of the Immaculate Conception, Farm Street, in London to St. Aloysius Church in Oxford to set up a hall for Jesuit undergraduates.
 He founded a small house at 40 St Giles', Oxford, and was the first master of the hall.
 On 10 September 1896 the hall had its first four students.
 The hall allowed Jesuits to study for degrees from the University of Oxford.

 The rented accommodation that was originally used was too small and 15 months later the hall was moved to Middleton Hall at 11 St Giles', which was leased to the Society of Jesus until 1936.